Priapism in Children

 How is priapism in children treated?

-Treatment will depend on the type of priapism your child has.
+Treatment will depend on the type your child has.
 High-flow priapism often goes away on its own.
 Your child may need any of the following:

-- Medicine may be given to decrease pain and swelling or to regulate his hormone levels.
-Your child may also need an injection in his penis to help improve blood flow.
+- Medicines may help regulate your child's hormone levels.
+He may also need an injection in his penis to help decrease blood flow.

 - Aspiration is done to remove blood from your child's penis.
-The penis is numbed and blood is removed with a needle.
-Your child's healthcare provider may also flush the blood vessels with saline.
+His penis is numbed and blood is removed with a needle.

 - Make sure your child sees his healthcare provider for regular checkups.
 If your child has a medical condition, such as sickle cell disease, make sure he follows his treatment plan.